Updated 9 April 2021

 The number of patients with Long COVID (also known as post-acute COVID, chronic COVID, long-haul-COVID) is high.
-Recent (December 2020) estimates from the Office of National Statistics (ONS) in the U.K report that around one in five people who have tested positive for COVID-19 report experiencing a range of health symptoms more than five weeks after their initial diagnosis and one in ten more than 12 weeks after diagnosis.
+Estimates from the Office of National Statistics (ONS) in the U.K. report that within a four-week period over one million people experienced a range of health symptoms more than four weeks after their initial COVID-19 diagnosis and two thirds of those reported symptoms more than 12 weeks after diagnosis.

 - Symptoms are highly varied and different from the typical COVID-19 symptoms.
 For example, patients report fatigue, headaches, cough, anosmia, sore throat, chest pain and delirium as well as gastro-intestinal disturbances, skin rashes, metabolic disruption, muscle pain, fatigue, and weakness.
 Recently, reports of other symptoms include loss of smell and taste, severe dizziness, leg swelling, night sweats, poor thermoregulation, lower leg and toe pain, distal limb numbing, cysts, new-onset diabetes and allergies, depression, anxiety, ‘brain fog’, and post-traumatic stress disorder (PTSD).

-- Long COVID origin theories include that it is the result of an immune disruption, autoantibodies turning on the body and creating long-term damage to organs, low antibody response, and prolonged inflammatory response.
+- Theories into the origin of Long COVID include that it is the result of an immune disruption, autoantibodies turning on the body and creating longer-term damage to organs, low antibody response, prolonged inflammatory response, a proinflammatory and prothombogenic virus, changes to how the brainstem functions, and capillary damage and inflammation impacting the oxygen flow in the brain.
 More research and investigation into each of these theories is needed.

 - Preliminary neurological studies using imaging in mice indicated that the virus moved from the lungs to the brain.
 PET scans in humans demonstrated differences in the deeper limbic structures of the brain between two COVID-19 patients and 20 age-matched controls.